michael_gothard_archive: (wild)

 The account of that event is here.

-On this November day, it started out grey, but turned into a lovely sunny day by the time we arrived, and the park was beautiful, still in its autumn colours.
+It was cloudy when we set out, but turned into a lovely sunny day by the time we arrived, and the park was beautiful, still in its autumn colours.

 Woodchester 18 November 2011